UK to learn if it has entered "triple-dip" recession

-LONDON Britain finds out on Thursday if its stagnant economy has slipped back into recession, a week after the International Monetary Fund urged finance minister George Osborne to consider scaling back his austerity program.
+LONDON, April 25 Britain finds out on Thursday if its stagnant economy has slipped back into recession, a week after the International Monetary Fund urged finance minister George Osborne to consider scaling back his austerity programme.

 Economists estimate that Britain's $2.4 trillion economy eked out growth of 0.1 percent in the first three months to March, according to a Reuters poll.
 07789768699